-- (ii) Key Estimate Taxation

-- Refer to Note 5 Income Tax

-- (iii) Key judgements and estimates Impairment
+- (i) Key Estimate Taxation Refer to Note 5 - Income Tax - (ii) Key judgements and estimates Impairment

-The Group assesses impairment at each reporting date by evaluating conditions specific to the Group that may lead to impairment of assets.
-Where an impairment trigger exists, the recoverable amount of the asset is determined..
+The Group assess impairment at each reporting date by evaluating conditions specific to the Group that may lead to impairment of assets.
+Where an impairment trigger exists, the recoverable amount of the asset is determined.
 Value-in-use calculations performed in assessing recoverable amounts incorporate a number of key estimates.
+There is also judgement applied in determining recoverability of asset.